 - Use a small notebook so that you can carry it easily with you

 I hope this will help you plan your work better.
 Do let me know if you try this approach.
-If you have a different approach of managing your tasks, please share it using the comment form below, I’ll love to read that.
+If you have a different approach to managing your tasks, please share it using the comment form below, I’d love to read that.